yusufhm/tide_core/README.md

 ### Pre deployment database backups

-An automatic backup is made of the production database before any new deployment.
+An automatic backup of the production database is taken before any new deployment.
 This is currently stored in the private files directory and overridden on each deployment.

 #### Restoring a backup

-1. Access production `cli` container on bay.
+1. Access production `cli` container on Bay.
 2. Take a backup of failed deployment db for debugging.
   `drush sql-dump --gzip --result-file=/app/docroot/sites/default/files/private/failed_deployment.sql`
 3. Import pre-deployment backup.